 World War I was billed as the war to end all wars, but of course it didn’t.
-So by the 1950s, with so many American men and women veterans of World War II and the conflict in Korea, some thought the term “Armistice Day” was outdated.
+So by the 1950s, with so many American people veterans of World War II and the conflict in Korea, some thought the term “Armistice Day” was outdated.

-The local congressman, Ed Rees, loved the idea and took it to Washington.
-President Eisenhower liked Alvin King’s idea, too.
-In May 1954, Eisenhower formally changed November 11th to Veterans Day and invited some of Emporia’s residents to be there when he signed the bill.
-Al King was one of those invited, but there was one problem -- Al King didn’t own a nice suit.
+Ed Rees, Emporia’s local congressman, loved the idea and took it to Washington.
+President Eisenhower liked King’s idea, too.
+In 1954, Eisenhower formally changed November 11 to Veterans Day and invited some of Emporia’s residents to be there when he signed the bill.
+King was one of those invited, but there was one problem: he didn’t own a nice suit.
 His veteran friends chipped in and bought him a proper suit and paid his way from Kansas to the White House.

-In 2003, Congress passed a resolution declaring Emporia to be the founding city of Veterans Day.
+In 2003, Congress passed a resolution declaring Emporia, Kansas, to be the founding city of Veterans Day.

 This story was a originally published in 2018; it has been updated for 2023.
 An earlier version of this article incorrectly identified Alvin King as a shoe salesman, not a shoe repairman.